 A couple of months ago I wrote a piece called “Practical Veganism”.

 I didn’t choose the title.
-I don’t think anyone likes “the v word: but it was a bit of a tongue in cheek title from the editors.
-It has led to many assumptions about the case I make- that I was simply advocating veganism.
-Also, I’ll point out that a couple of other people have made a similar case to the one I make in Practical Veganism.
-Julia Galef wrote an article saying that if you want to reduce suffering you should eat fewer eggs and and there is this Slate Star Codex blog “vegetarianism for meat eaters” which also discusses offsetting.
+I don’t think anyone likes “the v word” but it was a bit of a tongue in cheek title from the editors.
+It has led to many assumptions about the case I make- that I was simply advocating veganism, when I was not.
+I was advocating a quantified suffering approach to eating animal products.
+A couple of people have made a similar case: Julia Galef wrote an article saying that if you want to reduce suffering you should eat fewer eggs and this Slate Star Codex blog “vegetarianism for meat eaters” also discusses offsetting.